GIS-S-mart/Benchmark-0_Template/README.md

 1. A benchmark exercise is a representative example problem of the actual problem for which the solutions are intended.
 2. Authors should reuse existing benchmark exercises and not invent new ones, unless they have a very specific illustrative purpose not covered by existing ones.
-3. The lack of showing particular benchmark exercises in a manuscript says more than the benchmark exercises included in a manuscript.
+3. The lack of showing particular benchmark exercises in a manuscript says more than those included in a manuscript.
-4. Any change to existing benchmark exercises must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/discussions).
-Once the suggested change is informally approved by the community, the author shall post on the issues page of the benchmark (e.g. navigate to *Repositories > Benchmark-0_Template > Issues*, or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/issues)) and briefly outline the new benchmark exercises.
+4. Any change to existing benchmark exercises must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*' or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/discussions).
+Once the community informally approves the suggested change, the author shall post on the issues page of the benchmark (e.g. navigate to *Repositories > Benchmark-0_Template > Issues*, or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/issues)) and briefly outline the new benchmark exercises.
-5. A benchmark exercise shall be stored on an open online repository (to be selected according to the type and size of the dataset, licensing, etc.) such as [Zenodo](https://zenodo.org/), [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/dataverse/root), [Harvard Dataverse](https://dataverse.harvard.edu/), [4TU.ResearchData](https://data.4tu.nl/info/en/), [B2SHARE](https://eudat.eu/catalogue/B2SHARE), [B2DROP](https://eudat.eu/catalogue/B2DROP) with a preference for repositories such as [Zenodo](https://zenodo.org/) which creates a persistent identifier (DOI) for the repository.
+5. A benchmark exercise shall be stored on an open online repository (to be selected according to the type and size of the dataset, licensing, etc.) such as [Zenodo](https://zenodo.org/), [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/dataverse/root), [Harvard Dataverse](https://dataverse.harvard.edu/), [4TUandand.and ResearchData](https://data.4tu.nl/info/en/), [B2SHARE](https://eudat.eu/catalogue/B2SHARE), and [B2DROP](https://eudat.eu/catalogue/B2DROP) with a preference for repositories such as [Zenodo,](https://zenodo.org/) which creates a persistent identifier (DOI) for the repository.
 This helps for [referencing and citing a  GitHub repository](https://docs.github.com/fr/repositories/archiving-a-github-repository/referencing-and-citing-content).
 6. If the benchmark exercise is not stored in the benchmark GitHub repository, contributors should specify the hyperlink to the source.
 7. An existing benchmark exercise may be modified according to the feedback of members of the benchmark community.
-It is important to specify the version of the benchmark exercise in order to evaluate candidate solutions on the latest version.
+It is important to specify the version of the benchmark exercise so that candidate solutions can be evaluated using the latest version.

 *Template:*